Triangulation5/VaultGenPY/password-manager/README.md

 ```
 password-manager/
-├── password_manager.py      # Main CLI logic
+├── password_manager.py
-├── storage.py              # Encrypted storage management
+├── storage.py
-├── crypto_utils.py         # Encryption/decryption helpers
+├── crypto_utils.py
-├── requirements.txt        # Project dependencies
+├── requirements.txt
-├── .gitignore              # Ignored files and folders
+├── .gitignore
-└── README.md               # This file
+└── README.md
 ```

 ## Security Notice

 - All passwords are encrypted locally using your master password.
 - **Do not lose your master password!** There is no way to recover your vault without it.
-- Be careful not to upload your encrypted vault or master password to any public repository.
+- Be careful not to upload your encrypted vault or master password.

 ## License